deployment & readiness

 - Required forms and appropriate attachments are completed by airman and appropriate personnel, generating enrollment package (instructions listed on Page 1 of forms)

-- Enrollment package submitted to Special Needs Coordinator (SNC)SNC conducts administrative review to determine medical and/or educational eligibility
+- Enrollment package submitted to Special Needs Coordinator (SNC)SNC conducts an administrative review to determine medical and/or educational eligibility

 - Military Personnel Section receives enrollment designation letter